 What are the symptoms of a brain injury?

 One has to be especially careful when a closed head injury or traumatic brain injury is suspected.
 Symptoms may not show up immediately after the accident.
 Often, symptoms show up only after an hour or even days after the event.
+Our traumatic brain injury law firm has helped many head injury victims get maximum compensation.

 Because of the dangers inherent with a traumatic brain injury, getting medical help after a sharp blow to the head is always recommended.
 Numerous tests can be performed, which will help diagnose a traumatic brain injury (TBI).
 These tests include a CT scan, speech pathology testing, neuropsychological tests, and others.